How to configure RPC dynamic port allocation to work with firewalls

 PortsInternetAvailable REG_SZ Y or N (not case-sensitive)

 If Y, the ports listed in the Ports key are all the Internet-available ports on that computer.
-If N, the ports listed in the Ports key are all those ports that are not Internet-available.
+If N, the ports listed in the Ports key are all those ports that aren't Internet-available.

 UseInternetPorts REG_SZ Y or N (not case-sensitive